AI-powered Inventory Optimization & Supply Planning

 This effect is often driven by poor communication and poorly synchronized forecasts between partners.
 Understanding and controlling it (through better collaboration and real-time data sharing) helps prevent inconsistent inventory levels and operational inefficiencies.

 ABC analysis is an inventory segmentation method based on the Pareto principle.
 It classifies items into three categories: A items (high value, ~20% of SKUs representing ~80% of value), B items (moderate value), and C items (low value but high volume).
-This classification helps prioritize management efforts—applying tighter controls and better forecasting to A items while using simpler methods for C items.
+This classification helps prioritize management efforts — applying tighter controls and better forecasting to A items while using simpler methods for C items.

 IBP, or Integrated Business Planning, is the evolution of the S&OP process that aligns supply chain planning with financial and strategic objectives.
 It connects demand, supply, inventory, and financial plans into a single integrated framework, enabling cross-functional decision-making that links operational execution to business strategy.

-DDMRP (Demand Driven Material Requirements Planning) is a planning approach that combines traditional MRP with strategic buffer stocks positioned at key points in the supply chain.
+DDMRP (Demand Driven Material Requirements Planning) is a planning approach that combines traditional MRP with strategic buffer stocks positioned at key points in the Supply Chain.
 Instead of relying solely on forecasts, DDMRP uses actual demand signals to drive replenishment, absorbing variability and reducing the bullwhip effect.
 It helps maintain optimal inventory levels while improving service rates.

 The FIFO method (“First In, First Out”) is a stock management rule that ensures the oldest items in inventory are used or sold first.
 In other words, the first product that enters is the first to leave.